AJLindner/ActiveRoles-GenerateUserPassphrase/README.md

 1. Create a new Powershell Policy Script Module and copy/paste the code, or import the .ps1 file as a script module.
 2. Apply the script in an Administration Policy and edit the parameters as needed.
 3. Apply the policy to the appropriate scope(s).
-4. Be sure to _block inheritance_ of the "Built-in Policy - Password Generation" in the appropriate scope, or you will encounter errors.
+4. Be sure to _block inheritance_ of the "Built-in Policy - Password Generation" policy in the appropriate scope, or you will encounter errors.